octue/octue-sdk-python/docs/source/creating_digital_twins.rst

             ----

         Octue digital twins run in a Docker container if they are deployed.
-They can also run locally in a Docker container.
-        The SDK provides a default ``Dockerfile`` for these purposes that will work for most cases.
+They can also run this way locally.
+The SDK provides a default ``Dockerfile`` for these purposes that will work for most cases:

+        - For deploying to `Google Cloud Run <https://github.com/octue/octue-sdk-python/blob/main/octue/cloud/deployment/google/cloud_run/Dockerfile>`_
+        - For deploying to `Google Dataflow <https://github.com/octue/octue-sdk-python/blob/main/octue/cloud/deployment/google/dataflow/Dockerfile>`_

         However, you may need to write and provide your own ``Dockerfile`` if your app requires: